It's the Length of Time Roots Live On

 Are tree roots able to grow again after being cut down?

-Can tree roots continue to expand after cutting them down?
+Will tree roots continue to grow after cutting them down?

-Will tree roots continue to grow after the cutting?
+Do tree roots continue to grow even after the tree has been cut down?

 Conclusion: